 Wrong.
 While a handbook refresh can help avoid many traditional HR/legal risks, it does very little to combat a wage and hour lawsuit.
 In fact, most businesses who are sued in a wage and hour lawsuit these days have an updated handbook and it's not helping them stop or prevent lawsuits.
-A handbook is the equivalent of having a lock on your home.
-It's necessary protection, but it's not going to deter a burglar.
-All California businesses live in a bad neighborhood when it comes to being sued.
+A handbook is like a seatbelt.
+It's necessary protection, but it won't prevent an accident.
+All California businesses are on dangerous roads when it comes to wage and hour laws.
 Your business needs more protection.

-Q. We have a third-party payroll provider we use, so we should be fine, right?
+Q. We have a third-party payroll provider we use, so we should be okay, right?